Modeling Binary Lenses and Sources with the BAGLE Python Package: Conclusion

 In this paper, we introduce binary models in BAGLE.
 These binary models account for binary sources, binary lenses or both (with and without orbital motion).
 Binary models with orbital motion in BAGLE can be divided into four categories: linear, accelerated, circular and elliptical.
 Models with circular and elliptical motion depend on eight crucial Keplerian elements ($\w$, $\bigomega$, $\inclination$, $\eccentricity$, $\period$, $t_p$, $\al$, and $\ala$), and are better-suited for microlensing events where $\period \ll \tE$.
 On the other hand, models with linear and accelerated motion use fewer free parameters, making them computationally inexpensive and well-suited approximations for microlensing events where $\period \gg \tE$.

-From our fitting procedure using a mock dataset that replicates a binary-source, point-lens event, we conclude that the inclusion of orbital motion in binary microlensing events helps model complex photometric light curves.
-In these simulations, the accuracy of our binary fits based on $\bar{\chi^2}$ values improves with orbital motion.
+From our fitting procedure using a mock dataset that replicates a binary-source, point-lens event, we conclude that the inclusion of orbital motion in binary microlensing events helps model complex photometric lightcurves.
+In these mock fitting, the accuracy of our binary fits based on $\bar{\chi^2}$ values improves with orbital motion.

-BAGLE's capabilities for handling point-source, point-lens events are presented in \citet{Lu:2025}, where BAGLE was compared with other microlensing packages like VBMicrolensing, pyLIMA, and MulensModel in detail.
+BAGLE's capabilities for handling point-source, point-lens and finite-source, point-lens events are presented in \citet{Lu:2025}, where BAGLE was compared with other microlensing packages like VBMicrolensing, pyLIMA, and MulensModel in detail.
 This paper includes a brief comparison between the different microlensing packages for point-source, binary-lens and binary-source, point-lens events.
-For point-source, binary-lens events, the residual difference in amplification between VBMicrolensing and BAGLE ranged around $10^{-2}$, as opposed to MulensModel.
-For binary-source, point-lens events, the residual difference in amplification ranged around $10^{-2}$ between all three packages.
+For point-source, binary-lens events and binary-source, point-lens events, the residual difference in magnification between VBMicrolensing and BAGLE ranged around $10^{-4}$.
+Between MulensModel and BAGLE, the difference ranged around $10^{-11}$ for point-source, binary-lens events and $10^{-15}$ for binary-source, point-lens events.

 BAGLE's model-fitting runtimes are comparable to VBMicrolensing and MulensModel for pre-instantiated binary-source, point-lens events.
 A large-scale simulation of multiple events is fastest with BAGLE for binary-source, point-lens events.
 BAGLE's dependence on a polynomial root solver affects its runtime (full and pre-instantiated) for point-source, binary-lens calculations.
 Our future work involves exploring ways to improve the efficiency of the root solver through the use of JAX.
-We also aim to develop a similar lightcurve comparison for binary-source, binary-lens models, and compare events with orbital motion.
+We also aim to develop a similar lightcurve comparison for binary-source, binary-lens models, and compare events with the inclusion of orbital motion.